xhajnal/DiPS_deploy/DiPS_Tool/README.txt

 (Note:) you don't need to operate PRISM, all calls and I/O will be provided by DiPS.

-### Setting DiPS config file
+### Verify path to PRISM in the DiPS config file
-edit config.ini in DiPS folder
+Open DiPS config file

 >> cd ../DiPS
 >> gedit config.ini

-and edit the location of the bin folder of PRISM in prism_path subsection, line 2, with the result similar to this: prism_path = /home/tacas21/prism-4.5-linux64/bin
+and check that in prism_path subsection, line 2, there is a correct path to PRISM bin folder: prism_path = /home/tacas21/DiPS_Tool/prism-4.5-linux64/bin

 This allows DiPS to call PRISM.